In this article

 Practical Setup Tips

-It’s not as refined as a purpose-built dark template, but it helps.
+It’s not as refined as a purpose-built dark layout, but it helps.

 Your entire screen